msse-chem-280-2024/msse-chem-280-2024.github.io/day4/group-assignment.md

 # Group Homework Assignment Day 4

+Like previous days, your task should be placed in the appropriate folder (`day4`), with the file name `lastname_firstname_taskX` with the appropriate extension.

+In additon to code, each task should also include a markdown cell reflection that is at least five sentences.

 ## Task 1 - Exploring the Acceptance Criteria
 Write code to calculate the probability of accepting a Monte Carlo move for energies ranging from -2 to 2 for T = 0.9, T = 0.4, and T = 1.4.
 What is the effect of temperature on the probability of a MC move being accepted?
-Does this make sense from what you know about thermodynamics?
+Does this make sense based on your intuition or from what you know about thermodynamics?
 Why or why not?
 Create a plot showing your results.
-Note that you aren’t going to be able to use your function accept_or_reject for this.
-You will have to take p_acc out of it to make the plot.
+Note that you aren’t going to be able to use your function `accept_or_reject`` for this.
+You will have to take `p_acc` out of it to make the plot.

 ## Task 2 - Comparing Performance
 In our implementation, we've made a smart choice about our algorithm.